bucs110fall2023/final-project-happyme/README.md

     Expected Outcome: The player  should move left,right, up, and down in response to the arrow key inputs.

 Test Case 3: Collision Detection

-    Test Description: Ensure that collisions between the player's bullets and enemy ships are detected correctly.
+    Test Description: Ensure that collisions between the player and fishtanks are detected correctly.
     Test Steps:
-    Start the game.
+        1. Start the game.
-    Fire a player's bullet towards an enemy ship.
-    Verify that the bullet hits the enemy ship.
-    Fire a player's bullet that misses the enemy ship.
-    Verify that no collision is detected.
-    Expected Outcome: Bullets should correctly collide with enemy ships.
+        2. Click on the Start Button.
+        3. Move the character with the arrow keys so that it is touching a fish tank.
+        4. Repeat step 4 for all fish tanks.
+    Expected Outcome: A Pop up Window should open and give information about the exhibit.
+The player colliding with the top left tank should not display the same information as when the player collides with the bottom right tank.
+Each tank corresponds to a different exhibit and there are 6 different exhibits.

 Test Case 4:
     Description: